Nyerguds/CnC_Tiberian_Dawn/README.md

 The paths to each of these are set in `make.bat`, and can be adapted there.
 Their currently set values are folders in the `..` folder relative to the location of `make.bat`.
 All of them are configured there in a way that their main folder is referenced, not the `bin` subfolder that is generally actually used.
 For the MS-DOS Player, the path of `msdos.exe` should simply be set there.

+## Compiling other languages

+The game is available in four languages; English, German, French, and Japanese.
+To build a different-language version, you need to edit `DEFINES.H` and find the lines that define values for `GERMAN`, `FRENCH` and `JAPANESE`.
+Uncomment _one_ of the lines to build the game for that language. **Never** uncomment more than one of them; this will inevitably cause problems and duplicate code.

+Obviously, the specific files for that language will be required.
+Each language has its own strings file (`conquer.eng` inside `cclocal.mix`) and videos (in `movies.mix`), and Japanese has some extra files (in `language.mix`) for its image-based briefing texts.
+The game is technically freeware, but the easiest way to get access to all these different-language files is probably [The Ultimate Collection on Steam](https://store.steampowered.com/bundle/39394/Command__Conquer_The_Ultimate_Collection/), which contains Command & Conquer in all four languages, and allows users to freely switch between the different-language releases in the game's Steam settings.

 ## Contributing

 Right now, I'm not really looking into making this a joint project.
 Specific bug reports and suggestions are always welcome though, but post them as issues.